Avatar Movies: Release Order

 Avatar: Fire and Ash

-Jake Sully and Neytiri face a new threat from the Ash People, a violent Na'vi tribe led by the ruthless Varang.
-The family must fight for their survival and Pandora's future in a conflict that tests their limits.
+In the wake of the devastating war against the RDA and the loss of their eldest son, Jake Sully and Neytiri face a new threat on Pandora: the Ash People, a violent and power-hungry Na'vi tribe led by the ruthless Varang.
+Jake's family must fight for their survival and the future of Pandora in a conflict that pushes them to their emotional and physical limits.

 Other Film Series